 His research showed different measures of sympathetic stress in babies sleeping on their backs.
 He said that babies separated after birth do not sleep.

 Being separated after birth from the mother disturbs infant sleep.
 For the brain to mature there needs to be sleep cycling.
 Supine sleep comes with no sleep cycling and in fact profoundly disrupts sleep cycling.

 Bergman claimed that a baby lying on his back may look like he is sleeping but he really isn’t because how can anyone sleep when in a stressed state!

 I asked Dr. Bergman after the conference if that applies to adolescents and adults as well and he responded that there is some research to support that it does.

-He explained that with supine sleep, you get parasympathetic shut down and the parallel increase in sympathetic tone, which does not happen normally, keeps the baby awake and increases REM sleep, which does not allow for sleep cycling and resulting brain maturity.
-Separation disturbs sleep and you get a cortisol effect.
+He explained that with supine sleep, you get parasympathetic shut down and the parallel increase in sympathetic tone.
+This does not happen normally.
+So it keeps the baby awake and increases REM sleep, which does not allow for healthy sleep cycling and resulting brain maturity.

-The risk of suppression or disruption of needed neural processes is very significant and potentially lasts a life time, as shown by the work of Stanley Graven, M.D., a professor at the University of San Francisco.
-If we interfere with infant and toddler sleep, we can interfere with the orexin circuits by methylation–the very mechanism that makes our neurodevelopment possible.
+The risk of suppression or disruption of needed neural processes is very significant and potentially lasts a life time.
+The work of Stanley Graven, M.D., a professor at the University of San Francisco, shows this.
+If we interfere with infant and toddler sleep, we can interfere with the orexin circuits by methylation.
+And methylation is the very mechanism that makes our neurodevelopment possible.
 Sleep is that important.